There are many factors to contemplate when you invest in a new replacement furnace:

 But have you ever thought about your furnace efficiency rating?
 Do you understand what it means?

 The furnace efficiency rating helps establish how much energy will be needed to heat your home and, in the long run, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
-For example, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will provide compared to the amount of energy required to produce the heat.
+For instance, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.